 |San Francisco Taiko Dojo - ShastaYama 2006||Photo: Bob Morris|

 Many leaders of American taiko have studied with Master Tanaka and S.F.
 Taiko Dojo.
 Shasta Taiko's Jeanne Mercer and Russel Baba started taiko training with S.F.
 Taiko Dojo in 1972.

-Tanaka Sensei was recognized by the National Endowment for the Arts with a National Heritage Fellowship that honors individuals "for their artistic excellence, authenticity, and contributions to thieir field in traditional arts."
+Tanaka Sensei has also received an American National Endowment for the Arts National Heritage Fellowship that honors individuals "for their artistic excellence, authenticity, and contributions to thieir field in traditional arts."